bcgov/wps/sfms/README.md

 The python script in this project, `sfms.py` is targeted at python 2.7, since the SFMS server is running python 2.7.

-The pythong script, `sfms.py` does not require any external dependencies.
+The python script, `sfms.py` does not require any external dependencies.
 [Python 2.7 is deprected](https://www.python.org/doc/sunset-python-2/) so we can't rely on pip being able to install any external dependencies.

 ## Run